diskerror/Typed/README.md

 # DateTime and Date

 These classes add convenience methods to the built-in PHP **DateTime** class.
-This includes the *__toString* method that returns a date-time string formatted for the default MySQL date-time format.
+This includes the *__toString* method that returns a date-time string formatted for the initValue MySQL date-time format.

 # SqlStatement